Austrian voters reject liberal pro-EU status quo

 As Kurz prepares to ascend to the highest seat of Austrian power, the concern among some in Brussels will be that his views on the EU, migration – and possibly even the EU's democratic values – may be more aligned with those of Hungary and Poland than of, say, France and Germany, whose chancellor, Angela Merkel, Kurz repeatedly criticised during his campaign.

-Kurz also does not agree with the grand vision for further integration laid out by French President Emmanuel Macron, a few weeks ago.
+Kurz also does not agree with the grand vision for further integration laid out by French president Emmanuel Macron, a few weeks ago.

 Hardline Strache as interior minister?